What does this rating mean?

 Ketamine is an anesthetic medication that is usually used in medical settings to sedate patients.
 It has been researched as fast-acting antidepressant, usually for patients who don’t respond well to other forms of treatment.
 Ketamine is also used as an illegal recreational drug.

 There is some scientific evidence on ketamine for the treatment of depression.
-While more studies of better quality are needed, the current evidence is promising.
+Most studies have involved patients for whom other depression treatments have not been effective.
 Patients who have been given a low-dose of ketamine in hospital often report fast acting (within hours) improvement in their depression symptoms.
 This in in contrast to typical antidepressant medication, which usually take many weeks to produce an effect.
-There is no research looking at the long term effectiveness of ketamine.

 The use of ketamine as a treatment for depression is still experimental and mostly limited to hospital settings or as part of clinical trials.